jorams/roo/README.md

 - [ningle](https://github.com/fukamachi/ningle) (LLGPL)
 - [clack-errors](https://github.com/eudoxia0/clack-errors) (LLGPL) (note that at the time of this writing Roo depends on some changes in a pending pull request)

-All of those except ht-routes can be automatically downloaded by Quicklisp.
-You'll have to clone the ht-routes repository and put it somewhere Quicklisp can find it.
+All of those can be automatically downloaded by Quicklisp.

-After downloading ht-routes you can run
+You can run

     (ql:quickload :roo)